linode/docs/docs/guides/tools-reference/tools/how-to-use-tldr-pages/index.md

 ---
-slug: using-tldr-pages-on-linux
+slug: tldr-pages-on-linux
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
-description: "Learn how to use tldr-pages through the tldr command-line tool.
-With tldr-pages, you get a more approachable version of traditional man pages, making it easier to get started with new command-line tools."
+description: "This guide shows you how to install tldr pages and use the tldr command-line tool.
+With tldr pages, you get a more approachable version of traditional man pages, making it easier to get started with new command-line tools."
-og_description: "Learn how to use tldr-pages through the tldr command-line tool.
-With tldr-pages, you get a more approachable version of traditional man pages, making it easier to get started with new command-line tools."
 keywords: ['install tldr','tldr pages linux','tldr man pages','tldr linux command']
 tags: ['linux']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-09-18
+published: 2021-10-29
 modified_by:
   name: Nathaniel Stickman
-title: "Using tldr-pages on Linux"
+title: "Using tldr pages on Linux"
-h1_title: "How to Use tldr-pages on Linux"
+h1_title: "How to Use tldr pages on Linux"
 enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos
 ---

-The tldr-pages project, similar to man pages, offers pages describing a wide range of commands, and options you can use with them.
-But, compared to man pages, each tldr page aims to be more intuitive, and readable, making tldr-pages a great place to start when learning new commands.
+The [tldr pages project](https://tldr.sh/) seeks to improve and simplify the well-known man pages. tldr pages provide information on a wide range of Linux commands and include several options to interact with the information.
+Compared to man pages, each tldr page aims to be more intuitive and readable.
+When learning new Linux commands, tldr pages are an excellent resource.

-In this guide, learn more about tldr-pages, how to install & use `tldr`, and how its pages compare to man pages.
-Additionally, learn how to start using tldr-pages via the `tldr` command-line tool.
+In this guide, you learn more about the tldr pages project, how to install tldr pages on a Linux system, and how to use the `tldr` command.
+This guide also provides a comparison between man pages and tldr pages.

 ## Before You Begin